 “If, however, someone should think it is unjust to destroy brutes, such a one should neither use milk, nor wool, nor sheep, nor honey.
 For as you injure a man by taking from him his garments, thus also, you injure a sheep by shearing it… . milk, likewise was not produced for you, but for the young of the animal that has it.
 The bee also collects honey as food for itself; which you, by taking away, administer to your own pleasure.”38

-Sounds about right and rather vegan-ny, no?
+Sounds rather “vegan-ny,” no?
 Sadly, Porphyry rejected these arguments, stating that the animals and bees benefited from humans caring for them, a counter-argument very familiar today.
 Thus, he said, it was a fair exchange to use these products while abstaining from consuming their flesh.

 So, that about rounds out this ancient history of veganism!